 2022 SCCYSL NRA Basic Rifle Instruction Course at Atglen:

-Twelve youngsters and adults participated in the 2018 NRA Basic Rifle Instruction Course given by the SCCYSL beginning on July 25, 2021.
+Twelve youngsters and adults participated in the 2019 NRA Basic Rifle Instruction Course given by the SCCYSL beginning on July 25, 2021.
 Five parents and 10 youngsters took the course (4 female and 6 male).
 John Flynn, assisted by Joe Neuman and Gary Tozzo, all NRA certified Rifle Instructors, presented the course.
 The students were given a six hour set of lectures on the history of the gun, parts of a rifle, types of actions, types of magazines/clips, ammunition, types of sights, reloading, safety, responsibility, types of shooting activities, etc. The bench rest, standing, kneeling, sitting and prone shooting positions were taught on consecutive Monday evening sessions.
 The course was presented using PowerPoint slides and a digital video projector.
 The equipment was purchased with an NRA Foundation grant.
 The youngsters and adults took the official NRA 50 question test.
 All students received NRA certificates of completion after they had mastered all shooting positions and met all requirements of the 14 hour course.
-The SCCYSL has graduated over 500 students from this course over the last nineteen years.
+The SCCYSL has graduated over 500 students from this course over the last twenty years.